Blackberry firm shares hit after second profit warning

 The firm's previous profit warning was due to the cost of developing its new tablet-format Blackberry.

-It also blamed the increasing number of consumers moving towards cheaper handsets in its product range.'Losing traction'
+It also blamed the increasing number of consumers moving towards cheaper handsets in its product range.

 The company has seen its share of its core US market steadily eroded by smartphone rivals.